apache/airflow-site/landing-pages/site/content/en/blog/airflow-two-point-oh-is-here/index.md

 If you make heavy use of sensors in your Airflow cluster, you might find that sensor execution takes up a significant proportion of your cluster even with "reschedule" mode.
 To improve this, we've added a new mode called "Smart Sensors".

-This feature is in "early-access": it's been well-tested by AirBnB and is "stable"/usable, but we reserve the right to make backwards incompatible changes to it in a future release (if we have to.
+This feature is in "early-access": it's been well-tested by Airbnb and is "stable"/usable, but we reserve the right to make backwards incompatible changes to it in a future release (if we have to.
 We'll try very hard not to!)

 Read more about it in the [Smart Sensors documentation](https://airflow.apache.org/docs/apache-airflow/stable/smart-sensor.html).